Home โ€บ Interests โ€บ Travel Gifts

 eSims are a great, affordable way to acquire data abroad.
 Photo by Canva

 Airalo allows you to purchase gigabytes in many different countries or regions.
 When I was in one country for more than a week, I bought it for that country.
-If I was moving around a lot, I bought the Europe regional plan.
-I found that its cheaper to buy per country but easier to buy the whole region if you move a lot.
+If I were moving around a lot, I would have bought the Europe regional plan.
+I found that it’s cheaper to buy per country but easier to buy the whole region if you move a lot.
 Airalo notifies you if you are running low on data and it’s easy to buy more.

 Some Airalo plans include a phone plan, but the one I used did not.
 I am fine calling with WiFi, but this can be limiting, depending.